Department of Family Medicine

-The Department offers the following courses within the University’s English Language Programme: Medical Profession (first year); Introduction to Clinical Medicine (second year); Family Medicine Seminars (fifth year) Rotation Programme (sixth year).
+The Department offers the following courses within the University’s English Language Programme:

 The Department organizes continuous, thematic postgraduate courses for GPs in Budapest and the agglomeration of the University, which entails the preparation of about 2,500 GPs for the qualifying exam.

-Topics offers for Students’ Scientific Association include:
+Topics offered for Students’ Scientific Association work include: